 Welcome to the School of Social Work

-We also continue to grow, expanding our degree offerings and campus locations.
-Our 2,300 students can now study in two locations in Phoenix, Tucson or may earn their MSW anywhere in our online program.
+While the mission of our School has changed little in 60 years, our School has.
+Notably, we have expanded our education programs to reach more students, particularly here in Arizona where over 2,000 students can now study in locations in Phoenix, Tucson and Yuma or may earn their MSW anywhere in our online program.
 During this time, we have managed to boost our national rankings.
-Out of 260 accredited programs in the United States, we are #25 overall and #8 among public institutions as measured by US News & World Report.
+Out of 260 accredited programs in the United States, we are #25 overall as measured by U.S. News & World Report.
 Among online MSW programs, we are ranked #6.

-Arizona Centennial Professor and Director, School of Social Work
+Foundation Professor and Director, School of Social Work.